 Matt’s family enjoyed music, but was not particularly musical.
 Mother listened to Ray Coniff, Roger Williams, Liberace and movie soundtracks (particularly “Hatari” ) in the house.
 Dad listened to Buck Owens and Chet Atkins in the garage.
 Matt’s first personal musical memories are 45 RPM records his father would buy for him.
 “I would listen to the radio, and tell him what song I liked the best.
 Once every week or two, he would go to the record store during his lunch hour and buy the single for me.
-Some of my first singles (which I still have) were “Snoopy VS The Red Baron” by The Royal Guardsmen and “Ramblin’ Gamblin’ Man” by Bob Seger.”
+Some of my first singles (which he still has) were “Snoopy VS The Red Baron” by The Royal Guardsmen and “Ramblin’ Gamblin’ Man” by Bob Seger.”

 When Matt was twelve or thirteen, he started guitar lessons but quit after several months.
 The interest in being a rock guitar god was stronger than the interest in music theory.
 He started learning guitar by attending concerts and watching the players with binoculars.
 He was in a very successful high school dance band in the late seventies, and several bands after.
-Many times he tried singing, but the results were discouraging.

-After nearly a decade away from music, Matt decided to take voice lessons.
-That led to singing at recitals.
-That led to singing for friends.
-That led to singing at a club.
-That led to writing songs again.
-That led to recording.
 “And here I am.
 When I was young, I had great ambitions.
 Now, older and wiser, I sing and play because I love doing it.
 Anything else that comes from it is a bonus.”